DotLYHiyou/DotlyHiyou/README.md

 ## Hi There 👋

 - 🔭 I’m currently working on ConnectBlox and BlackoutGames, as well as Vero.
-- 🌱 I’m currently learning Node.js, HTML, Javascript, CSS, and Scala
+- 🌱 I’m currently learning Node.js, Web Design, Scala, and Luau
 - ⚡ Fun fact: Blackout Doesn't use Javascript 💀.
 - 🖥 My Stack: Python, Node.js, and HTML.